 - Evidence that the budget has been accepted by Board/Finance Committees.

-As per the Master Agreement, Schedule 2 (section 3.7), Tier 3 community housing providers are required to provide a 5-year Summary Maintenance Plan every two years on 30 June and otherwise on request from Housing SA.
+As per the Master Agreement, Schedule 2 (section 3.7), Tier 3 community housing providers are required to provide a 5-year Summary Maintenance Plan every two years by 31 October or otherwise on request from Housing SA.

 The first 5-year Summary Maintenance Plan under the Master Agreement will fall due in the financial year in which the Agreement is signed and every two years thereafter.